rmchecklist/learnign/ReactDjango_Ecommerce.md

 ```

-Add models and make migrations (to create a script under migrations folder), in order to migrate this changes to DB then we should run migrate command
+Register models and make migrations (to create a script under migrations folder), in order to migrate this changes to DB then we should run migrate command

 ```
 python manage.py makemigrations